All Episodes

 Wish you the best always.

-That's gonna wrap things up for today.
+That's going to wrap things up for today.

 We got a busy, busy Hannity tonight.

-Nine Eastern on the Fox News channel, including the return of Dan Bongino and Geraldo.
+9 Eastern on the Fox News channel, including the return of Dan Bongino and Geraldo.

-That's always gonna be interesting.
+That's always going to be interesting.

-Please set your DVR, 9 Eastern Tonight, Hannity Fox.
+Please set your DVR 9 Eastern tonight, Hannity Fox.

 As always, thank you for being with us.